-The impact of preamble insertion from the point of view of both technologies is shown in Fig.~\ref{fig:PRRDA}, which compares, in a scenario with 100 vehicles per technology per km, the following cases: \begin{itemize} \item \textit{IEEE~802.11p/LTE-V2X only}: the vehicles are equipped with the indicated technology; this case is used as a term of comparison, without inter-technology interference; \item \textit{Coexistence legacy}, where IEEE 802.11p and LTE-V2X legacy stations share the channel; \item \textit{Coexistence legacy, periodic traffic}, where the two legacy technologies share the channel and the traffic generation is strictly periodic; in this case, in order to have a similar average number of packets per station per second, the generation interval of both technologies and the allocation period of LTE-V2X are set to 200~ms; \item \textit{Coexistence w/preamble}, where they share the same channel and the preamble insertion is used in LTE-V2X. \end{itemize} The case with periodic traffic is used to investigate what happens if the \ac{SB-SPS} of LTE-V2X is able to sense the use of the channel by IEEE~802.11p stations, which corresponds to the inter-technology interference mitigation proposed in \cite{BazZanSarMar:C20}.
+The impact of preamble insertion from the point of view of both technologies is shown in Fig.~\ref{fig:PRRDA}, which compares, in a scenario with 100 vehicles per technology per kilometer, the following cases: \begin{itemize} \item \textit{IEEE~802.11p/LTE-V2X only}: vehicles are equipped with the technology indicated; this case is used as a benchmark, without inter-technology interference; \item \textit{Coexistence legacy:} IEEE 802.11p and LTE-V2X legacy stations share the channel; \item \textit{Coexistence legacy, periodic traffic:} the two legacy technologies share the channel and the traffic generation is strictly periodic; in this case, to have a similar average number of packets per station per second, the generation interval of both technologies and the allocation period of LTE-V2X are set to 200~ms; \item \textit{Coexistence w/preamble:} the two technologies share the same channel and the preamble insertion is used. \end{itemize} The case with periodic traffic is used to investigate what happens if the \ac{SB-SPS} of LTE-V2X is able to sense the use of the channel by IEEE~802.11p stations, which corresponds to the proposed inter-technology interference mitigation in \cite{BazZanSarMar:C20}.

-Specifically, Figs.~\ref{fig:PRRa} and~\ref{fig:PRRb} provide the PRR varying the transmitter-receiver distance, with focus on IEEE~802.11p and LTE-V2X, respectively.
-Looking at Fig.~\ref{fig:PRRa} and comparing the curves with IEEE 802.11p alone and coexistence legacy, the presence of LTE-V2X is shown to significantly reduce the PRR.
-The use of either a periodic packet generation or the preamble insertion allow a significant mitigation of the inter-technology interference.
-Similar considerations can be inferred also from Fig.~\ref{fig:PRRb} when referring to LTE-V2X, although the negative impact of IEEE 802.11p on the PRR of LTE-V2X is smaller than in the reverse case.
+In particular, Figs.~\ref{fig:PRRa} and~\ref{fig:PRRb} provide the PRR varying the transmitter-receiver distance, with focus on IEEE~802.11p and LTE-V2X, respectively.
+By looking at Fig.~\ref{fig:PRRa} and comparing the curves with IEEE 802.11p alone and coexistence legacy, the presence of LTE-V2X is shown to significantly reduce the PRR.
+Both the use of a periodic generation of packets and the preamble insertion allow a significant mitigation of the inter-technology interference.
+Similar considerations can also be inferred from Fig.~\ref{fig:PRRb} when referring to LTE-V2X, although the negative impact of IEEE 802.11p on the PRR of LTE-V2X is smaller than in the reverse case.